Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_3-Algorithm_Acceleration/README.md

   + Using the module 1 results as a starting point to review the kernel performance in Vitis HLS
   + Run the sw_emu step and use the hw_emu results to quantify the improvement
 * Module 3: Add the task parallelism pragma to further improve the kernel
-  + Reuse the results from module 2 to re-arrange the code to use the DATAFLOW optimization
+  + Reuse the results from module 2 to re-arrange the code to enable the task parallelism optimization (DATAFLOW).
-  + Evaluate the performance with Vitis Analyzer
+  + Evaluate the performance improvement with Vitis Analyzer
-  + Create the binary (xclbin) to program the card and perform actual measurements
+  + Create the binary (xclbin) to program the card and measure the actual performance